ricaflops/Jupiter-II/README.md

 * Designed with [Kicad](https://www.kicad-pcb.org/)
 * Programmable Logic Devices coded in CUPL language (compiled with WinCupl available for free at [Microchip](https://www.microchip.com/))

-For more information on Jupiter Ace visit [Jupiter Ace Resource Site](http://jupiter-ace.co.uk/)
+For more information on Jupiter Ace visit [The Jupiter Ace Resource Site](http://jupiter-ace.co.uk/)